 - Qualified Medicare Beneficiaries, or QMB, is a more general assistance program that helps people who are signed up for Medicare pay their co-pays and monthly premiums.

 Seniors can get help with paying for their prescriptions from Medicare Part D. This is a patient assistance program that was created by the federal government.
 The elderly can apply for the benefit at a social service office or make inquires through pharmaceutical companies that provide the prescription drugs they need.
 The medications will be offered to qualified senior citizens for free or at a reduced cost.

 Another benefit provided from Medicare Part D include prescription savings discount cards.
 This will lower the costs for all that use them.
 Clients can also learn about publicly funded programs, information on generic medications to save on prescription costs, websites for price comparisons, and access to mail order pharmacies.

 Many seniors and disabled who receive Medicaid, SSI or Medicare can receive additional financial assistance and savings from a federal government program known as Extra Help.
 A focus is on providing funds and discounts for prescription medications and medical bills.
-There is an emphasis on seniors who are enrolled in Medicare Part B and D. Learn more Extra Help.
+There is an emphasis on seniors who are enrolled in Medicare Part B and D. Learn more on Extra Help.